dmginc/pihole/README.md

 90% of the whitelist file comes from the <a href="https://discourse.pi-hole.net/t/commonly-whitelisted-domains/212">Commonly Whitelisted Domains</a> wiki.
 The other 10% comes from me tinkering with shit.

 The adlists.list file is a combination (currently) of the default lists and <a href="https://wally3k.github.io/">wally3k's</a> custom lists.
-I only use his 'ticked' lists, which should be free of any false positives, but isn't always the case (thus the extensive whitelist).
+I only use his 'ticked' lists, which he says should be free of any false positives, but that isn't always the case (thus the extensive whitelist).